Personal Finance

 How do conforming and nonconforming loans differ?

 Conventional loans, those not guaranteed by the government, can be further broken down into conforming or nonconforming categories.
 Conforming loans meet guidelines set by Fannie Mae and Freddie Mac.
-The loans that don’t meet these guidelines are classified as nonconforming loans.
-There are many reasons that a loan may not meet the standards of Fannie Mae or Freddie Mac, but a high loan amount is a common one.

 What are some common loan products?